Need Help Now? 24-hour Crisis Line: 306-445-2742 or 911 | EXIT SITE

 • Even if the phone is not activated or out of minutes, you can still call 911.
 However, if you call from a cell phone, the police cannot tell where you are calling from, so be sure to give them your address immediately.

-• If the abuser interrupts while you are calling 911, a tip to remember is to talk to the operator like you are ordering take-out food.
+• If the person causing harm interrupts while you are calling 911, a tip to remember is to speak to the operator in a way that does not alert them.
 This way you are still able to provide your location.

 • Try to remain on the line until the 911 call-taker tells you it is okay to hang up.